ACER continued

 Don't forget that most of the Acers are available in larger sizes.

 We find that Acers establish better from a larger plant.
 They are priced by age not by size - the latter varies enormously between cultivars.
 The older (ie more expensive) plants will be bigger of course, within the parameters of the habit of that particular cultivar.
-But the most important thing is that they will be bushier and more substantial.
+But the most important thing is that they will better branched and more substantial.
 Thus they have more energy reserve within themselves, and can "live off their fat" to a greater degree until established.
 If a small plant gets frosted in the spring, it doesn't always have enough energy to be able to sprout a second time.
 A larger plant will have that extra reserve, and is up out of the frost that much more anyway.

 Please contact me for details of availability, price and size.
 Not all cultivars are available in all sizes all of the time!